ankita-kanawade/ankita-kanawade/README.md

 * 🌍  I'm based in Pune, Maharashtra
 * ✉️  You can contact me at [ankitakanawade123@gmail.com](mailto:ankitakanawade123@gmail.com)
 * 🤝  I'm open to collaborating on Web development, software applications, and tech innovation projects.
+* 🚀  I actively participate in hackathons and tech events, and I'm passionate about contributing to impactful projects.

 ### Skills